jpaggi/recursive/readme.md

 We applied these methods to identify recursive sites in Drosophila, but they could be applied to study recursive splicing in any organism.
 The results of our study are described [here](https://www.biorxiv.org/content/early/2017/02/13/107995).
 For a snapshot of our code at the time of this paper, please check out the branch 'drosophila', but I expect that the current code base will be much more useful for someone seaking to use our methods on a new dataset.

-Below, I go through an example application of our methods, which should be straightfowardly adaptable to a new dataset.
+Below, I go through an example application of our methods, which I hope will be straightfowardly adaptable to a new dataset.
 The example folder contains example input and output files.

 ##  Procure Input Files

-For this example, we will use nacsent RNA-seq data from Drosophila S2 cells.
+For this example, we will use nascent RNA-seq data from Drosophila S2 cells.
 You can get the reads using tools from the SRA tool kit.
 Here we use hisat2 to align the reads (any spliced read aligner would do), then samtools to produce a sorted and indexed bam file.